-With this particular patient we were fortunate to have his father talk to us beforehand of his son’s autism.
-He expressed concern in booking an appointment following previous experiences with other dentists that had not gone too well.
+With this particular patient we were fortunate that his father spoke to us beforehand about his son’s autism.
+He expressed concern in booking an appointment following previous experiences with other dentists that had not gone well.
 He also asked if it would be possible to incorporate something that was of interest to him, to make the experience less daunting.
 For Khylan, he really loves batman!
 So for us this was an easy task, we got a mask and cape and lucky Dr Vish got to dress up a batman for the first time!
 Khylan was completely comfortable throughout the appointment which was really lovely and surprising for the dad to see.
 We believe it’s safe to say that Khylan is officially a fan of the Dr Vish aka batman!

-To increase the likelihood for a positive outcome overall, let the dentists/dental practice know beforehand.
+To increase the likelihood of a positive outcome overall, let the dentists/dental practice know beforehand.
 (Techniques often employed are listed below)

 What can we as dentists at Southside Dental Group do to make your child’s appointment run smoothly?

 To date our experience with children on the autism spectrum (to our knowledge) have gone well.
 We have had numerous parents called beforehand anxious about bringing their child in following negative experiences with other dentists.
 Fortunately, to date we have had nothing but success stories.
 As mentioned above however, no two people on the spectrum are alike, so please take this into consideration.